Data & Security

 - Deleting the app and its data from your Mac permanently removes it

-Network access is only required for AI features that use cloud providers, license activation, and Team collaboration features.
+Network access is only required for AI features that use cloud providers and for license activation.

 API key storage

-Your AI provider API keys are stored using Tauri Stronghold, which leverages the macOS Keychain for secure credential storage.
-The macOS Keychain is a hardware-backed, encrypted credential store managed by the operating system.
+Your AI provider API keys are stored in your operating system's native credential store — the macOS Keychain, and the equivalent secure store on other platforms.
+This is a hardware-backed, encrypted credential store managed by the operating system.
 Your API keys are:

 - Encrypted at rest by the macOS Keychain